About Us

 Many critics interpret the book’s title “America is in the Heart” as Bulosan’s unrelenting optimism and hope in the American dream that he kept alive in his heart throughout his life.
 He and others in his community endured the devastating impact of racism and discrimination, and his chronicles sear these images in our minds.
 However, despite living constantly amid harsh tensions and contradictions, he ultimately goes to the side of hope.
 More importantly, Bulosan frequently reminds us of our shared experiences and common bonds with other peoples of color here in the U.S. and from other lands.
 While we spotlight our own Filipino American stories, we learn and celebrate other immigrants’ struggles and successes as we all strive to be part of America and participate in making it a more perfect Union.

-We welcome the tremendous success the vaccines against COVID19 are achieving that we now meet in-person.
 The Friends/CBBC meetings are held on the 3rd Saturday of each month.
-Our “book sales” start at 10 am.
-At noon, the Friends Board holds its meeting.
+Our “book sale” start at 10 am.
+At 12 noon, the Friends Board holds its monthly meeting.
 Then the CBBC start it’s meeting at 1 pm.
 Please join us at our scheduled monthly meetings.